AliceYangAC/rideau-canal-dashboard/README.md

 - **dotenv**: loads environment variables securely from `.env`.
 - **pandas**: structures historical data into DataFrames for plotting.

-Here’s a structured section you can drop into your README for the **local setup of the dashboard**:

----

 ## Setup (Local)

 ### Prerequisites